 Ask what your health provider options are, the amount you need to pay into the health plan yourself, and the health coverage.
 Does the plan also cover your family?
+And is temporary health coverage included?
 You’d need to ask when the health coverage takes effect, too, because employer-provided insurance can have waiting periods of up to 90 days.

 Remember, a generous salary is not always enough.
 You need health benefits that suit your needs and your family’s too.
 It’s best to ask everything you want to know before you accept a job offer so you can avoid those unpleasant surprises later on.

 3. How Many Days of Leave Does An Employee Get?

 The HR manager probably expects you to include this among your questions to ask before accepting a job offer.
 Why shouldn’t you ask it?
 It’s your right to get some time off work.

 Ask the number of days of paid time off (PTO) you get in a year.
 Do those days roll over to the next year if you don’t use them?
 Does the company close for holidays, or do you still need to work?
 If you need to work, will the company pay you extra?

 Don’t just ask about vacation time.
 Before you accept a job offer, know what the sick time and family leave policies are, too.
 It pays to know if the company gives you time off if your family member is sick.
 If it’s not flexible, then you can decide if that’s a deal-breaker for you or not.